jkinver/ISAD157-Coursework/README.md

 # ISAD157 Coursework
 The GitHub for my ISAD157 Coursework regarding a relational database of Facebook users.
+This project involves the creation of Unified Modelling Language (UML) diagrams that together describe the different aspects of the  database mentioned above.
+The database contains information on fictitious Facebook users and is attached to a C# program that displays it through a Windows Form application.
+The scenario created for this coursework is that an investigator (who works for law enforcement) has been given access to a sample of a larger (non-existent) database managed by a third-party that is concerned there may be suspicious activity within their database.
+This potential activity relates to the investigator's case.